meModiz/infinity-scroll/README.md

 - Infinity scroll through images
 - Images favouriting and unfavouriting
 - Responsive design with 3 breakpoints (mobile, tablet, pc)
+- Credits for author (Required by Pexels) (Hidden to match the expected UI)

 ## 📄 Documentation for install: